OSU-Sustainability-Office/osu-sustainability-office.github.io/website/docs/kiosks.md

 description: Kiosks / Kiosks Website Documentation
 ---

 This document contains important information about managing the several Sustainability Kiosks which the Sustainability Office manages.
-Currently there are Kiosks in LInC, the MU, the Valley Library and the SEC.
+Currently there are Kiosks in LINC, the MU, the Valley Library and the SEC.

 ## Kiosk Website Info